 Meanwhile, North Carolina-based NationsBank also had its roots in a bank established many years ago that eventually became North Carolina National Bank, or NCNB, and later, NationsBank.
 In the 1990s, under its then chairman Hugh McColl, the company expanded in the southeastern U.S. via acquisitions of regional players like Florida-based Barnett Banks and other financial services firms.
 Then, in the fall of 1998, NationsBank acquired BankAmerica, extending its presence coast to coast, and renaming itself Bank of America.
 The company’s current chief executive officer, Brian Moynihan, took the helm in early 2010.

 A Diverse Business Mix

-Bank of America divides its operations into six business groups.
-The Deposits segment provides a range of products for consumers and small businesses through its branch network, ATMs, nationwide call centers, and mobile banking platforms.
-The Card Services division provides credit and debit cards to consumers and companies.
-Consumer Real Estate Services segment’s products include mortgages, home equity loans, and insurance products.
-The Global Commercial Banking division, whose customers are companies with sales up to $2 billion, lends to businesses and provides treasury services.
+Bank of America divides its operations into five business groups.
+The Consumer Banking segment provides a range of products for consumers and small businesses through its branch network, ATMs, nationwide call centers, and mobile banking platforms.
+Consumer Real Estate Services segment’s products include mortgages and home equity loans.
+The Global Banking division lends to businesses and provides treasury services.
 The aforementioned business lines should benefit meaningfully as the economy recovers.
-A large contributor to the bottom line in the past few years, but probably the most volatile of the six business lines, is Bank of America’s Global Banking & Markets division, which serves corporate clients with sales over $2 billion and includes the fixed-income, currency and commodities, equities, and investment banking businesses.
+A large contributor to the bottom line in the past few years, but probably the most volatile of the six business lines, is Bank of America’s Global Markets division, which includes the fixed-income, currency and commodities, equities, and investment banking businesses.
 Lastly, the Global Wealth & Investment Management segment is a relatively steady and profitable performer.